symfony/symfony-docs/book/service_container.rst

     could be loaded from anywhere (e.g. a database or even via an external web service).

-The service container is built using a single configuration resource (``app/config/config.yml`` by default).
+The service container is built using a single configuration resource - default application configuration file ``app/config/config.yml``.
 All other service configuration (including the core Symfony and third-party bundle configuration) must be imported from inside this file in one way or another.
-This gives you absolute flexibility over the services in your application.
+This gives absolute flexibility over the services in an application.

 External service configuration can be imported in two different ways.
 The first method, commonly used to import container configuration from the bundles you've created - is via the ``imports`` directive.
 The second method, although slightly more complex offers more flexibility and is commonly used to import third-party bundle configuration.
 Read on to learn more about both methods.

 .. index::
-   single: Service Container; Imports
+   single: Service Container; Other container configuration resources - imports

 .. _service-container-imports-directive: